prmiles/pymcmcstat/CONTRIBUTING.md

 Individual or groups are very welcome to contribute to pymcmcstat.
 There are four main ways of contributing to the pymcmcstat project:

-1. Adding new or improved functionality to the existing codebase
+1. Adding new or improved functionality to the existing codebase.
 2. Fixing outstanding issues with the existing codebase.
-3. Contributing or improving the documentation (`doc`)
+3. Contributing or improving the documentation (`doc`).
-4. Submitting issues related to bugs or desired enhancements
+4. Submitting issues related to bugs or desired enhancements.

 # Opening issues